30 Women Who Dominate Their Sport

 19. Simona Halep, Tennis

-Professional tennis player Simona Halep needs no validation.
-Halep competes against the world’s toughest talent in the WTA and has achieved the status of No. 1 world ranking.
+There is no validation needed for professional tennis player Simona Halep, who competes against the toughest talent in the world in the WTA where she has clawed her way to the top, achieving the status of No. 1 world ranking.

 20. Paige VanZant, MMA